Jewish Veg: Activities since 2013

 In 2012, Jeffrey Cohan became executive director, and the organization's first professional staff member.
-Under Cohan's leadership, the organization has added professional staff, built a Board of Directors, and assembled Rabbinic and Advisory councils.
+Under Cohan's leadership, the organization has added professional staff, built a board of directors, and assembled Rabbinic and Advisory councils.

 In 2015, Jewish Veg created a Veg Pledge campaign to help people adopt plant-based diets.
 Pledge-takers have the option to be connected with a vegan mentor if they so choose.

 Jewish Veg has forged partnerships with prominent Jewish organizations, including Hazon, Hillel International, and Birthright Israel.
 In collaboration with Birthright Israel, Jewish Veg has organized vegan Israel tours.

 Jewish Veg's speakers bureau gives numerous presentations in Jewish venues around the country.
 One of their most prominent speakers is Dr. Alex Hershaft, a holocaust survivor and the founder of the animal advocacy organization Farm Animal Rights Movement (FARM).

 Jewish Veg organized their first campus speaking tours in 2015 and 2016: Israeli vegan leader Ori Shavit visited college campuses throughout the United States to speak to students about Jewish veganism.

 Jewish Veg currently has local chapters in Houston, Philadelphia, and Washington, D.C.
 They are all-volunteer groups which are supported by staff at the national organization.
 The chapters serve to educate the local Jewish population about veganism and provide community for Jewish vegans.

 Jewish Veg's website features plant-based versions of such traditional Jewish foods as challah, matzah ball soup and kugel.

 In 2017, Jewish Veg published a statement by 75 rabbis encouraging Jews to move towards a vegan diet.
 Notable rabbis who signed the statement included Jonathan Wittenberg, Daniel Sperber, David Wolpe, Nathan Lopes Cardozo, Kerry Olitzky, Shmuly Yanklowitz, Aryeh Cohen, Geoffrey Claussen, Rami M. Shapiro, David Rosen, Raysh Weiss, Elyse Goldstein, Shefa Gold, and Yonassan Gershom.
+As of 2023, nearly 200 rabbis had signed the statement.